Today I will list some of the commonly known, medicinal ones in our temperate climate, mentioned in the Medicinal Flora by Julian Barker.

 The dried, powdered leaf used to be used as a sneezing powder ‘to clear the head’, also to alleviate toothache and to promote the flow of saliva.
 The rhizome can be chewed to help with flatulence and sluggish digestion!

-Also an attractive ornamental plant in various cultivars.
+It is an attractive ornamental plant in the cultivar ‘The Pearl’.

 An attractive plant which seems to have a very long flowering season and can grow in very dry conditions, a welcome and common site along many roads and often also found in pale pink.